 Frequently Asked Questions

-Ultimately, you want the turkey to hit 165 degrees, but if you wait until it reaches 165 to remove it from the oven then it will be overcooked and dry.
+Ultimately, you want the turkey to hit 165°F, but if you wait until it reaches 165° to remove it from the oven then it will be overcooked and dry.
+Instead, remove it at 160°.
 The temperature of the turkey will rise while it is resting.

-If your turkey reaches 160 degrees before your side dishes are done, simply remove the turkey onto a cutting board or baking dish.
+If your turkey reaches 160°F before your side dishes are done, simply remove the turkey onto a cutting board or baking dish.
 Tent the turkey with foil, and allow it to rest while the rest of your meal finishes cooking.

 Green beans are a wonderful substitution for this recipe!
 Drizzle with olive oil, and season with salt and pepper.
 Instead of walnuts and pomegranate, I recommend using slivered almonds.

 One Pan Thanksgiving DinnerRecipe by: